Is A Gravel Parking Lot The Right Choice For Your Commercial Property?

 If you already have a gravel parking lot and it’s beginning to show the signs of aging and exceptional deterioration, or has a tremendous amount of potholes and repairs and looks patchy, blotchy and uninviting, starting from scratch, excavating and re installing a strong sub-grade is the best solution to avoid constant pothole chasing year after year after year.
-In most cases, this can also be done without engineering and planning, but absolutely should be performed by a reputable grading contractor that will do it right the first time.
+In most cases, this can also be done without engineering and planning, but absolutely should be performed by a reputable grading contractor who will do it right the first time.

 All parking lots age and deteriorate beyond repair at some point.
-The goal with any parking lot should be to maximize the life of expectancy as much as possible before having to completely remove and replace it.
+The goal with any parking lot should be to maximize the life expectancy as much as possible before having to completely remove and replace it.

 Types of ongoing maintenance you can expect to perform on a gravel parking lot?